The essential prepress guide.

 The example shows the bleed area, page trim lines, and the printed page area:

-Prepress Guide Instructions for working with Full page bleeds and 2-page Spreads
+Instructions for working with Full page bleeds and 2-page spreads.

 In InDesign, you will be viewing the book in 2-page spreads, showing the bleed set-up.
 If an image goes to the gutter, or overlaps the gutter, don’t be concerned about the gutter bleed.